viko-sh/hi-pages/SOLUTION.md

 # Solution description

 Hi there,
-I have enjoyed coding this,
-hope you will enjoy reading this.
+I have enjoyed coding the solution, hope you will enjoy reading the documentation.

-Thanks.
+Thank you

+## How to start
+If you encounter any problems with the docker connection, you can do the following

+- from the root of your application, run `docker-compose up -d`
+- run docker ps, you should get three containers running.
+- run docker stop hi-pages_server_1
+- run docker stop hi-pages_ui_1
+- we now running only the database container
+- from the root of your application, `cd server`
+  - `npm install`
+  - `npm start` -  it will start your node server on port 8080, http://localhost:8080
+- from the root of your application, open second terminal, run `cd ui` and `yarn start`
+  - `cd ui`
+  - `yarn`
+  - `yarn start` - you now should have the front-end running on http://localhost:3000

 ## Server

 ### `Express`
 I have used the Express framework to develop the server-side of the application.
 It came as part of the boilerplate.
-Still, I would probably use Express as my first choice for this solution as well, as it's pretty fast do develop a lightweight REST API services with Express, and it comes with enough tool to focus on the application business logic.
+Still, I would probably use Express as my first choice for this solution as well, as it's pretty fast do develop a lightweight REST API services with Express, and it comes with enough tools so we can focus on the application business logic.

 ### `Sequelize`
-Using ORM for this size application might look too much, but applications can grow very fast, more and more developers can work on the same code.
+Using ORM for this application might look too much, but applications can grow very fast, more and more developers will share the same code.
 Sequelize ORM, like any other ORM, can help with migrations, structure, and security.
-Speed up the development of simple, repetitive queries.
-We can also use direct SQL for more complex queries.
+Speed up the development of simple, repetitive queries, we can also use direct SQL for more complex queries.

 ### `Project Structure`
 There many ways to structure a server application and all have their pros and cons.